wiredopposite/OGXHUB/README.md

 # Version 1.6 Xboxes

-Version 1.6 Xboxes have shorter controller port wires than the other versions, they will need 2 extra wire extensions, both identical.
-The wiring diagram for this extension can be found in the  Cables folder.
+Version 1.6 Xboxes have shorter controller port wires than other versions, they will need 2 cable extensions, both identical.
+The [wiring diagram](https://github.com/wiredopposite/OGXHUB/blob/main/Cables/OGXHUB%20Cable%20Diagram.pdf) for this extension can be found in the Cables folder.

 # BOM
 | Qty | Designator | Description | Value/Model | Digikey/Mouser URL | LCSC URL |